 By Allison Wyatt

 We knew that the problem wasn’t the candidates, but rather the system.
-“Talented, ambitious, and qualified people of color are ready to lead, but they are thwarted by assumptions about race, the idea of ‘cultural fit,’ and preconceived notions of what a leader looks like,” write Sean Thomas-Breitfeld and Frances Kunreuther of the nonprofit Building Movement Project in the Chronicle of Philanthropy.
-In their report Race to Lead: Confronting the Nonprofit Racial Leadership Gap, Thomas-Breitfeld and Kunreuther go even further, urging organizations like our own to “present viable candidates across race as well as educate boards and executive-level staff on race-conscious hiring” and that we be asked about our success in finding and placing candidates of color.
+“Talented, ambitious, and qualified people of color are ready to lead, but they are thwarted by assumptions about race, the idea of ‘cultural fit,’ and preconceived notions of what a leader looks like,” writes Sean Thomas-Breitfeld and Frances Kunreuther of the nonprofit Building Movement Project in the Chronicle of Philanthropy.
+In their report Race to Lead: Confronting the Nonprofit Racial Leadership Gap, Thomas-Breitfeld and Kunreuther go even further, urging organizations like our own to “present viable candidates across race as well as educate boards and executive-level staff on race-conscious hiring,” and that we be asked about our success in finding and placing candidates of color.

-We also knew that, not only do children (those of color as well as others) benefit from having leaders of color at the helm, organizations themselves benefit substantially by having those most impacted by racism and discrimination leading the work.
+We also knew that, not only do children (those of color as well as others) benefit from having leaders of color at the helm, but organizations themselves benefit substantially by having those most impacted by racism and discrimination leading the work.